kaveh1999nazari/ticket-management-system/README.md

 - Users can create support tickets.
 - Tickets can be categorized (e.g., Technical, Billing, General Inquiry).
 - Status updates (Open, In Progress, Closed).
+- **📷 File Upload:** Users can attach images to describe their issue.

 ### 🔐 Authentication & User Roles
 - User registration & login with OTP verification.